|

 within a couple of days.

-Place these cheeses in an airtight container for extra assurance
+airtight cheese storage container.
+Place soft cheeses in an airtight container for extra assurance

 against aroma leakage.